How to Change a Bike TireUpdated: Jun. 09, 2022

 Tire Repair Kit

 If you don’t want to walk home after having a flat, here’s a tip: Assemble a tire repair kit like this.
+A repair kit is one of the most valued bicycle accessories you’ll want.
 You can put it in a resealable plastic bag and tuck it in a knapsack or buy a small pack that straps under your bicycle seat.
 Not including the seat pack, the kit cost us about $38.

 Step 2: Install the new bike tube